SoumyaNamdeo3015/Complier-of-E-/README.md

 ### Functions to Implement (parser.cpp)

 - `parse(vector<string> expression)`: Read an input vector of tokenized expression, parse it and convert it to a parse tree and push the root into `expr_trees`.
-Also, make necessary changes to the `symtable` depending upon the expression (if it’s a variable assignment then insert the symbol, for a delete statement it deletes the symbol, and does nothing to the `symtable` for the return statement).
+Also, made necessary changes to the `symtable` depending upon the expression (if it’s a variable assignment then insert the symbol, for a delete statement it deletes the symbol, and does nothing to the `symtable` for the return statement).

 **Note:**
-- You can assign any garbage value to the nodes of type `RET`, `DEL`, or `:=`; their values don’t matter like other operator nodes.
-For nodes of type `VAR` and `VAL`, we would only check parameters `id` and `num` respectively.
+- We can assign any garbage value to the nodes of type `RET`, `DEL`, or `:=`; their values don’t matter like other operator nodes.
 - Immutability no longer holds now; that is, a variable can be reassigned a value.
 It’s also not necessary for a variable to be deleted before reassigning.

 # Improving the Expression Evaluator

 In previous project , we implemented an expression evaluator for the language E++.
 For storing the values of variables, we had created a symbol table using Binary Search Trees.
 What if the BST used to implement the symbol table is unbalanced?
 The lookup could then be O(n) in the worst case, where n is the number of variables in the program.
 In turn, n can be as large as the code, which can end up being a huge overhead.

-Now task is to convert the BSTs we implemented for into AVL Trees.
+Now the task is to convert the BSTs we implemented for into AVL Trees.
 Note that now each node will no longer store a value since we are not evaluating but compiling the code.
 Instead, it will store an address, as described below.

 ## The AVL Tree Node Class (symnode.h)